congjiye/cpp-grpc-demo/README.md

 # cpp-grpc-demo

-This is a simple project which introduce user to know how to use cpp grpc by Makefile.
+This is a simple project which introduce user to know how to use cpp grpc by Makefile and cmake.

 ## Installation